cotarr/collab-frontend/README.md

 There are three scope value that are relevant to this example:

-* The user account scope
+* The user account scope referred to as "role"
-* The web server client account scope
+* The web server client account scope referred to as "allowedScope"
-* The web server token request scope.
+* The web server token request scope used as a "scope" query parameter.

-The user and client scope are set in the authorization server.
+The user role and client allowedScope are set in the authorization server.
 The only scope relevant to this web server module is the token request scope.
 The default value is `'["api.read", "api.write"]')`.
 This can be customized using the OAUTH2_REQUESTED_SCOPE environment variable

-* The web server's client account scope requires "auth.token" to permit the authorization server to issue tokens to the web server.
+* The web server's client account allowedScope "auth.token" is an auth server permission to generally allow token issuance.
-* The web server's client account scope requires "api.read" so tokens issued using client will be accepted by the mock API.
+* The web server's client account allowedScope "api.read" to control permissions of tokens issued using the client's ID.
-* The user's account scope requires "api.read" so tokens issued on behalf of user will be accepted by the mock API.
+* The user's account role requires "api.read" to control permissions of tokens using the user's ID.
-* The token request scope requires "api.read" so tokens issued to the web server will be accepted by the mock API.
+* The token request scope requires "api.read" to control permissions of tokens issued to the server.

 The scope of the access token is the intersection of all three scopes.
 The desired scope my be present in all three.
 In this case, tokens issued on behalf of the user will have scope intersection of "api.read".
 Any requests to the backend API must have a valid token and the token must include scope "api.read" or the request will be rejected.
 Invalid tokens will reject with status 401 Authorized.
 Insufficient scope will reject with status 403 Forbidden.